CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 | Faster R-CNN | — | — | 0.81 | 3,831 images (gun) |
 | YOLOv10n | 0.938 | 0.863 | 0.91 | 9,464 images (pistol/handgun) |

-Our model achieves mAP@50 = 0.852 on the **largest and most diverse dataset in the table**, which additionally includes a dedicated `no_weapon` confounder class that makes the task **deliberately harder**.
+Our model reaches mAP@50 = 0.852 on the **largest and most diverse dataset in the table** — which additionally includes a dedicated `no_weapon` confounder class that makes the task **deliberately harder**.
 The controlled comparison under identical data, split, and training conditions is the one against the YOLOv12s baseline and YOLO26 above.
-Retaining **mAP@50 = 0.776–0.805 zero-shot** on three external datasets indicates the learned representations generalize well beyond the training distribution.
+Retaining **mAP@50 = 0.776–0.805 zero-shot** on external data indicates the learned representations generalize well beyond the training distribution.

 </details>